 Forest & Nature Therapy walks with Kelly Kiss, ANFT Certified Forest Therapy Guide.
 Shinrin-Yoku (Forest Bathing) on Salt Spring Island, the Gulf Islands and Vancouver Island, BC.

-Upcoming Forest Therapy walks on Salt Spring Island
+Forest & Nature Therapy walks on Salt Spring Island

 For all Forest Therapy walks, please dress for the weather.
 In the summer months a hat and sunscreen is recommended, as well as a light jacket as the forested areas can still be cool even in warm weather.
 Please also wear appropriate foot wear, as the trails where we are walking my be uneven in some areas.
 In the colder months gloves, hats, scarves, rain wear and warm footwear, and dressing in layers, are all highly recommended for your comfort.
-You may also want a water bottle and a small mat or towel to sit on.
+You may also want a water bottle.
+I will provide sitting pads.